lcdm-uiuc/info490-sp16/Week1/lesson1.md

-In this lesson you will learn about the basics of Machine Learning, including the difference between supervised and unsupervised learning, as well as regression, classification, clusteirng, and dimensional reduction.
+In this lesson you will learn about the basics of Machine Learning, including the difference between supervised and unsupervised learning, as well as regression, classification, clustering, and dimensional reduction.

 ###Objectives ###